pivotal/docs-platform-automation/docs/index.md

 owner: PCF Platform Automation
 ---

-!!! info
-    Platform Automation for Pivotal Cloud Foundry (PCF) is currently in beta.
-For questions and/or to report an issue please contact your primary Pivotal contact.
-See release notes for latest information regarding new features and any breaking changes.

 Platform Automation for PCF provides the building blocks to create a repeatable and reusable automated pipeline(s) for upgrading and installing PCF foundations.

 In this introduction we'll cover: